 - i.
 The group is built around Fitness First Germany ("FFG") which constitutes the core of operations with its 63 clubs - ii.
-Hamburg-based premium brand Elbgym with 4 clubs (of which 1 franchise) was acquired in December 2018 as a first step in developing the Group's multi-brand offering - iii.
+Hamburg-based premium brand Elbgym with 5 clubs (thereof 2 franchise) was acquired in December 2018 as a first step in developing the Group's multi-brand offering - iii.
 Value operator smile X with 17 clubs (of which 4 franchises) is representing LFG's strategic move into the mid-range segment - iv.
 LFG has an exclusive master franchise agreement with US-based boutique chain Barry's Bootcamp to run clubs in Germany and Austria; 5 clubs are to be opened during the next two years, with a total potential of up to 12 clubs - v.
-For the Dutch based TheGymSociety a first sight will open soon - vi.
+For the Dutch based The Gym Society a first sight opened in July 2020 in Cologne - vi.
 In November 2019 LFG and Xponential Fitness, USA, set up a strategic cooperation within a joint venture in order to set up selected boutique fitness concept in Germany with the brands Club Pilates and Pure Barre